Spomky-Labs/otphp/README.md

 ## Contributing

-Requests for new features, bug fixed and all other ideas to make this library usefull are welcome.
+Requests for new features, bug fixed and all other ideas to make this library useful are welcome.
 [Please follow these best practices](doc/Contributing.md).

 ## Licence